sfarrens/jekyll_tutorial/README.md

 ### Step 5 - Basic content

-To start making this look like a website lets add some example content.
+Let's add some example content to start making this look like a website .

 Open `index.markdown` and add some content below the header.